JordyAM/Tamagotchi/README.md

 Tecnologies used:

--Jquery
+- Jquery
--NES.css
+- NES.css
--Press Start 2P font
+- Press Start 2P font

 Installation instructions: click on the link in the issues tab.